-PicoBus is a PocketQube deployer built by Libre Space Foundation.
+PICOBUS is a PocketQube deployer built by Libre Space Foundation.
 It is the first open-source hardware satellite deployer and it can successfully hold and deploy in orbit, up to 8 PocketQube Units.
 (Note: Each PocketQube unit measures 5cm x 5cm x 5cm and weighs less than 250gr each).
-The PicoBus deployer is part of the QUBIK Project on which the Libre Space Foundation has been working for months.
-The QUBIK project includes two PocketQube Satellites and the PicoBus deployer and they are built to be part of the DREAM payloads program.
-They will be flown as rideshare participants on the inaugural Firefly Alpha Launch by Firefly Aerospace.
-The PicoBus will not only hold and deploy Libre Space Foundation’s QUBIK-1 and QUBIK-2, but it will also hold and deploy FOSSA System‘s FOSSASat-1B & FOSSASat-2, and AMSAT-EA‘s Genesis N and Genesis L.
+The PICOBUS deployer is part of the QUBIK project on which the Libre Space Foundation has been working for years.
+The QUBIK project includes two PocketQube Satellites and the PICOBUS deployer, and they were initially built to be part of the DREAM payloads program.
+They were to fly as ride-share participants on the inaugural Firefly Alpha Launch by Firefly Aerospace in September 2021.
+The PICOBUS would hold and deploy not only Libre Space Foundation’s QUBIK-1 and QUBIK-2 but also FOSSA System‘s FOSSASat-1B & FOSSASat-2 and AMSAT-EA‘s Genesis N and Genesis L.

-If you want to find out more on the QUBIK mission check out the open-source repositories.
+If you want to find out more about the QUBIK mission, check out the open-source repositories.

 You can also have a look at a brief presentation on PICOBUS, the first-ever open-source, PocketQube deployer: